icerpc/icerpc-docs/pages/icerpc/protocols-and-transports/ice-duplex-transports.md

     end
 ```

-This serialization can result in [head-of-line blocking](https://en.wikipedia.org/wiki/Head-of-line_blocking).
+This serialization can result in [head-of-line blocking][head-of-line-blocking].

 If you send requests and responses concurrently over the same ice connection, make sure that all these requests and
 responses are fairly small.
 And if you can't avoid sending large requests or responses, you should consider creating a
 separate ice connection dedicated to these large requests or responses.

-## Duplex transport and TLS

-The duplex transport abstraction includes TLS support.
-For example, the TCP duplex transport can create both plain TCP
-connections and TCP connections with TLS.
-See [Security with TLS](../connection/security-with-tls) for details.

 ## Limitations of the ice protocol